ypan887/inventory_api/readme.md

 # Inventory Management Api

-This api is built for Inventory Management App V3.

-The first two inventoy managment apps are regular rails app.
-I was inspired by a group project that I was working on recently, and I wanted to seprate the inventory managment app into an api and a front-end app.

-I am building this app becasue my girl need a easy to use solution for her small oversea trading business.
+I am building a tool for my wife who is in need of an easy-to-use solution for managing her small oversea trading business.

+This is solution version 3.0 and it will have two parts, an inventory api and a front end app to cosume that api.
+This new setup was inspired by a group project that I was currently working on.
+I am aiming for a better overall performance than the previous version.

 ## Installation